shelter pets in need

 Each order helps pets in need

-Thinking about getting a bunny?
+Thinking about getting a a pet rabbit?
 Good choice!
-If the idea of a house rabbit appeals to you, but you’ve never owned a pet bunny before, here are some things to think about before you bring a new rabbit into your home.
+If the idea of a house pet rabbits appeal to you, but you’ve never owned a pet bunny before, here are some things to think about before you bring a new rabbit into your home.

-House rabbits make wonderful pets.
-To learn more about how to take care of rabbits, check out the House Rabbit Society’s website.
+House rabbits make wonderful house pets.
+To learn more about how to take care of rabbits, check out the House Rabbit Society website.